RyvenKappa/SensorNetworksP1/README.md

 ## _Previous project_

 This project is based on a solution developed using a DISCO-L072CZ-LRWAN1, with some sensors.
-More on that in [this repository](]https://github.com/RyvenKappa/EPCIoT_Final_Project).
+More on that in this repository: https://github.com/RyvenKappa/EPCIoT_Final_Project

 ## _Communication design_